 North Wing Addition

 Designed by architect Thomas Phifer and Partners, the 100,000-square-foot North Wing addition will include a new 26,000-square-foot contemporary art gallery building, as well as one of the world’s largest facilities for glassblowing demonstrations and live glass design sessions.
 The addition will dramatically enhance the visitor experience for the Museum’s growing domestic and international audiences.
-The $64 million project—fully funded before groundbreaking by major benefactor Corning Incorporated—is scheduled for completion in 2014.
+The $64 million project—fully funded before groundbreaking by major benefactor Corning Incorporated—will open to the public on March 20, 2015.
 In the meantime, all of the Museum’s touring areas, exhibits, and activities are open.

 The design of the contemporary art gallery is a square, minimalist white glass building containing soaring, daylight-filled galleries.
 The facade will be constructed with large, white glass panels that create a nearly seamless, softly reflective expanse.
 Inside, the gallery will feature a simple, white interior with massive curvilinear concrete walls.
 The building will be the largest space anywhere dedicated to the presentation of contemporary art in glass.